General Enrollment Requirements for New Students

 For more information about the AP Program, visit www.collegeboard.com/apstudents.

-Dual Enrollment is a college credit program for high school students.
-Dual Enrollment allows Nebraska high school students to earn both high school and college credit at the same time.
+Concurrent Enrollment is a college credit program for high school students.
+Concurrent Enrollment allows Nebraska high school students to earn both high school and college credit at the same time.
 MCC has a written contract with some school districts to provide college-level courses to qualified high school students.
-Most Dual Enrollment courses are offered at the high school during the regular school day.
-Students register for Dual Enrollment courses with their high school instructor or counselor.
-Students pay a discounted tuition rate and may transfer their college credit to almost any college or university.
+Concurrent Enrollment courses are offered at the high school by an approved high school faculty member during the regular school day.
+Students register for Concurrent Enrollment courses with their high school instructor or counselor.
+Students pay a discounted tuition rate and may transfer their college credit to almost any college or university or use towards an MCC degree.
 It is the responsibility of the student to verify whether the course transfers to the receiving institution.
-For more information, visit mccneb.edu/Prospective-Students/Enrollment/Secondary-Partnerships/Dual-Enrollment.aspx or call 531-622-2213.
+For more information, visit https://www.mccneb.edu/prospective-students/is-MCC-right-for-ME/Enrollment/secondary-partnerships/dual-enrollment or call 531-622-2213.